apocalyptech/hades2_cheat/README.md

          fishing_gift_max_fakes: Hardcoded to: 2
        fishing_success_interval: Hardcoded to: 1
           fishing_late_interval: Hardcoded to: 2
-              godmode_start_pct: God Mode from 70% -> 10%, with 20 steps
+              godmode_start_pct: God Mode from 60% -> 20%, with 20 steps
-              godmode_per_death: God Mode from 70% -> 10%, with 20 steps
+              godmode_per_death: God Mode from 60% -> 20%, with 20 steps
-              godmode_death_cap: God Mode from 70% -> 10%, with 20 steps
+              godmode_death_cap: God Mode from 60% -> 20%, with 20 steps
           keepsake_evolve_scale: Scale by 0.5
               garden_grow_scale: Scale by 0.5
             cauldron_cook_scale: Scale by 0.5
+          npc_min_room_distance: Minimum of either default or 1
+       becoming_closer_min_runs: Minimum of either default or 0
+       nemesis_encounter_weight: Multiply encounter weight by 2
+      nemesis_min_room_distance: Minimum of either default or 5
+        icarus_encounter_weight: Multiply encounter weight by 40
+               medea_room_force: Force to always spawn

 The `--defaults` option can be used to revert the scripts back to their original, default configuration, in case you'd like a quick way to disable